seanTcw-dev/Personal-AI-Companion-Multimodal-LLM-Agent-/README.md

 ---

 <p align="center">
-  Built with ❤️ using local AI — no cloud, no latency, no compromises.
+  Built with ❤️ — no cloud, no latency, no compromises.
 </p>